Skip to main content

 Provident Bank, P.O.
 Box 1001, Iselin, NJ 08830-1001

-When a Provident account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with Provident's Beacon Trust (Wealth Management & Trust Services) (1-800-448-7768) to access and distribute the funds.
+After a Provident account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact Provident's Beacon Trust (Wealth Management & Trust Services) at 1-800-448-7768 with the proper legal authority documents.

 Death claim process